jingyonghou/RPN_KWS/README.md

 ### pytorch 0.4.1
 ### CUDA 8.0 or higher
 ### Kaldi
-You should know basic knowledge of Kaldi before look at the run script, I used Kaldi to extract Fbank features and did a global CMVN using the statictics from all training set.
+You should know basic knowledge of Kaldi before looking at the run script.
+I use Kaldi to extract Fbank features and do a global CMVN using the statictics from all training set.
 You should add cmd.sh, path.sh, steps and utils to your working dir before you run the script.

 ### Please follow the run_rpn_kws.sh script to learn how to run the code